Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/02_terminology.md

 ### Equipment and Hierarchical Relationship

-The suggested hierarchy deviates from the standard Obspy/StationXML definition
+The suggested hierarchy deviates from the standard Obspy/StationXML definition.
+We suggest some small amendments that do not infer with the compatibility but provide a logical way to organize the Equipment or inventory in a microseismic monitoring system.

 **Inventory**